Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Repeated features across layers

 \section{Repeated features across layers}

-In~\Cref{fig:feat_across_layers_tasks} we show activation maps illustrating how two highly important features, one in the middle transformer layer (layer -3) and one from the final layer (ñayer -1), activate over image patches.
-Both features appear to represent the same underlying concept: a flat surface such as floor or ground.
+In~\Cref{fig:feat_across_layers_tasks} we show activation maps illustrating how two highly important features, one in the middle transformer layer (layer -3) and one in the final layer (layer -1), activate across image patches.
+Both features appear to represent the same underlying concept: a flat surface such as a floor or ground.
 This provides an example of a feature that remains constant across layers.
 One may think that the model has an excess of depth.
 However, for making a correct classification, some low-level features might need to coexist with other high-level features that do require additional processing across layers.

-This example also reveals an interesting phenomenon: a last-layer feature that is important for task 1 but whose norm has faded at task 5 (\Cref{fig:results_crosscoder}) re-emerges as an important task 5's feature in a middle layer.
+This example also reveals an interesting phenomenon: a last-layer feature that is important for task 1 but whose norm has faded at task 5 (\Cref{fig:results_crosscoder}) re-emerges as an important task 5 feature in a middle layer.
 This might mirror the depth effects observed in \cref{sec:results_toy_depth}, where features learned earlier in the network fade as depth increases.
 Future continual learning methods could leverage this by restoring faded late-layer features that are also identified at earlier layers to mitigate forgetting.

 \FloatBarrier